-- Instead of fixing the energy grid, Gov. Greg Abbott and Republican legislators wasted time attacking Texans’ rights during the most recent legislative session.
+- Instead of fixing the energy grid, Gov. Greg Abbott and Republican legislators wasted time attacking Texans’ rights during the 2021 legislative session.

 - Energy providers who profited off the winter storm raked in billions of dollars and gave $1 million to Gov. Abbott’s campaign.

 - Texans can prep for another outage due to Republican inaction by storing water, keeping homes insulated and gas tanks full, and stocking up on non-perishables.

 Ever feel a tad bit nervous sitting at home wondering when Texas’ unregulated and unreliable power grid might fail us again?

 That’s probably because instead of fixing the energy grid this past legislative session, Gov. Greg Abbott and the Texas GOP wasted time and money attacking trans kids, abortion access, voting rights, and on other senseless things like a downpayment on a useless border wall.

 While Abbott and his Republican cronies line their pockets with energy company money, we’re here to help you shift your rage over our incompetent state leadership into fuel to prepare for the GOP’s next failure:

 1. Store, freeze and gather water.
 In preparation for a possible outage, be sure to keep a few extra gallons of water stored somewhere cool depending on your household’s size and on the amount of water you usually drink.
 Also, keep a few frozen containers of water inside of your freezer because it will keep the items inside cooler for longer when the electricity goes out.